rdev/fivepointseven/pages/work/mdx/my-website.md

 ## Show me the tech

-At the time of building and wrighting this, one of my primary areas of experience is React.
+At the time of building and writing this, one of my primary areas of experience is React.
 So it’s only fair to use React to build my own website, right?
 Well, yeah, but just building yet another React website is not good enough.